cgwire/gazu/docs/source/examples.md

 ## Deal with Tasks

-Retrieve all tasks related to given asset, shot or sequence:
+Retrieve all tasks related to a given asset, shot, or sequence:

 ```python
 tasks = gazu.task.all_tasks_for_asset(asset_dict)